lemlac/mulem/docs/reference.md

 #### `await`

 Exits out of a function with an `async` type.
-The return type of the function must be of type `async T` where T is the type that the async will returns in the end.
+The return type of the function must be of type `async T` where T is the type that the async will return in the end.
 The return value of the async instance is determined the same way as a non-async function.
 Use of `await` will infer the return type as `async T`.

 ```mu
 asyncFn(a, b): async int =